Action #998

 class that is then used by the various response classes at the end ...

-#17 Updated by Mayer Michael almost 11 years ago
+#17 Updated by Mayer Michael about 11 years ago

 Ok right, I understand.
 The effective area is currently stored in an image, other than the PSF which is stored in a bintable.
 We probably should switch to a bintable for the effective area too.
 Then GCTAResponseCube